steveklabnik/rust_for_rubyists/book/chapter-08.md

 is that because we were matching an `enum`, rust knew we had covered all the possible cases.
 But since we're matching an `int`, what would happen if we called, say, `message(349)`?
 Rust makes us specify a default case with `_` so that it knows exactly what we want.
-Make sure you put that `_` case _last_, however, because Rust looks at them top-to-bottom, and will take the first matching case it finds.
+You also have to put the `_` case last, after any other cases, because Rust looks at them top-to-bottom, and will complain about unreachable patterns that come after `_`.

 The cool thing is that when pattern matching on a struct, the `match` can destructure it: